Running CMD Commands

 dbo | files | ContextMenu | dbo | Open {FileName} | CMD | notepad.exe {FileName} |

-Use the CMD handler type with commands in the HANDLER_CODE field in the following format:
+Use the CMD handler type with commands in the HANDLER_CODE field formatted as follows:

 <Command> [<Parameter1>[ <Parameter2>[ ...]]